tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 {{% /tip %}}

-### Two-step System GMM

-The two-step system GMM estimation process involves:
+The *two-step system GMM* estimation process involves:
 1. *First-differencing* the variables to eliminate individual fixed effects
 2. *Instrumenting* the differenced equations using lagged levels and differences of the variables.

 ## Instrument validity

 Instrument validity is crucial.
-The conditions a valid instruments must satisfy, applied specifically to System GMM, are:
+The conditions for a valid instruments to satisfy are:

-1. *Relevance condition:* Instruments must be highly correlated with the endogenous variables they instrument.
-Using sufficient lags helps to maintain instrument relevance.
+1. *Relevance:* Instruments must be highly correlated with the endogenous variables they instrument.
+Using sufficient lags can help to maintain this condition.

-2. *(As if) random condition*: The lagged instruments must be exogenous, meaning uncorrelated with the error term.
-This condition requires theoretical justification.
+2. *Exclusion restriction:* The lagged instruments must be exogenous, meaning they are uncorrelated with the error term.
+The instruments should only affect the dependent variable through the endogenous predictor.
+This assumption generally requires theoretical justification, and if instruments are found to be endogenous, thye cannot simply be fixed.

+3. *Independence assumption*: The instruments are independent of the error term.
 In System GMM, lagged levels and differences of the endogenous variables should be uncorrelated with future errors.
-Limit lag length to avoid correlation with residuals (trade-off with the first condition?)
+Limiting the lag length can help avoid correlation with present errors to maintain this condition.

-3. *Exclusion restriction:* Instruments should only affect the dependent variable through the instrumented predictor.
-You can use Hansen-Sargan over-identification test to validate this condition.
-And, you can ensure that the differenced residuals are not autocorrelated at order 2 with the AR test outcome.
+In practice, it is important to balance the number of lags to ensure sufficient relevance without introducing bias or violating the exclusion and independence assumptions.

+To ensure instrument validity, the Sargan test (of overidentifying restrictions) can be used, when there are more instruments than the number of endogenous variables (i.e. the model is overidentified).
+It tests whether all the instruments used in the model are uncorrelated with the error term, i.e. whether they are exogenous.
+Furthermore, the Arrellano-Bond test for autocorrelation of order 2 can help to ensure whether the differenced residuals are not serially correlated at order 2.
+An interpretation of these test outcomes can be found in the R code example.

 {{% tip %}}
 For more background on Instrumental Variable Estimation: